-- MP supports multichannel links.
+• MP supports multichannel links.

 The base channel count determines the number of calls to place, and the number of channels does not change.
-In addition, MP requires that all channels in the connection share the - nels does not change.
-In addition, MP requires that all channels in the connection share the same phone number-that is, the channels on the answering side of the connection must be in a hunt group. - MP+ enables the MAX to support multichannel links and Dynamic Bandwidth Allocation (DBA).
+In addition, MP requires that all channels in the connection share the same phone number-that is, the channels on the answering side of the connection must be in a hunt group.

+• MP+ enables the MAX to support multichannel links and Dynamic Bandwidth Allocation (DBA).
 DBA enables the MAX to increase bandwidth as needed and drop bandwidth when it is no longer required.
 MP+ is the only PPP-based encapsulation method that supports DBA.